 My mission is to capture the love you share, the daily expressions of joy, and the beauty of the ordinary in a soulful and timeless way.

-"I will never be a photographer," - I said, crossing my arms firmly.
-At the age of five, I was angry at my dad that our holiday photos were captured in a black and white photo tape- "The holiday has to be colorful!".
-At that time, I was convinced that when I grow up I will become a banker or a masseuse and I will take a different path than my father who is a photographer.
+"I will never be a photographer," I said, crossing my arms firmly.
+At the age of five, I was disappointed that our holiday photos were captured in black and white on a photo tape - "The holiday should be colorful!".
+I thought that when I grew up, I would become a banker or a masseuse and take a different path than my father, who is a photographer.

-And indeed, I was primarily interested in studying math, then psychology, but photography, as a patient friend, always went along.
-I captured moments of my friends on my analog camera, experimented with a pinhole camera, and watched how my dad works in a red-lit lab.
-When I bought my first digital camera, I started photographing other people too, at first only occasionally.
-Until I finally realized that this is an activity that I want to devote more time to and combines a few of my passions - a love for aesthetics and visuals, a desire to be among people, an interest in technology, a desire to constantly learn and improve.
-And the most important thing allows me to realize my biggest dream - to have an activity where I don't want to count hours.
+And indeed, I was primarily interested in studying math and then psychology, but photography was always there, like a patient friend.
+I captured moments of my friends on my analog camera, experimented with a pinhole camera, and watched my dad work in a red-lit lab.
+When I bought my first digital camera, I started photographing other people too, but only occasionally at first.
+Until I finally realized that this was an activity that I wanted to devote more time to, as it combined a few of my passions - a love for aesthetics and visuals, a desire to be among people, an interest in technology, and a desire to constantly learn and improve.
+And most importantly, it allowed me to fulfill my biggest dream- to have an activity where I don't want to count hours.